pedcapa/autocomplete-amanc/README.md

 OPENAI_API_KEY=your-openai-api-key-here
 ```

-### **Note**:

-In production environments, services like Railway typically set the `PORT` environment variable automatically, so you don't need to define it manually for deployment.
-This ensures the app will bind to the dynamically assigned port.

 ## **Usage**

 1. **Login**: Navigate to the login page and authenticate using the default credentials (`admin` / `admin`).